jaylinling/hello-world/README.md

 # hello-world
 My first repository
-Today, the sky is grey,the tempreture is lowwer than yesterday.
+Today, the sky is grey,the tempreture is lower than yesterday.